learn-co-students/jquery-ajax-youtube-todo-000/README.md

 ### Make an AJAX Call

-* Make an an AJAX GET call to the route `/widget` to retrieve a YouTube widget based on the user's input.
+* Make an AJAX GET call to the route `/widget` to retrieve a YouTube widget based on the user's input.
 Remember, if the user types "giraffes", the params you pass it should look like this:

 ```ruby
 {search_keyword: "giraffes"}